Universiti Teknologi Petronas

-Universiti Teknologi PETRONAS (UTP) is a Malaysian research university established 10 January 1997.
+Universiti Teknologi PETRONAS (UTP) is a private Malaysian Research university established in 10 January 1997.
 It is wholly owned by Petroliam Nasional Berhad (PETRONAS), Malaysia's oil and gas multinational corporation.
 The campus is built on 400 ha in the new township of Seri Iskandar, Perak, Malaysia.
 The university conducts research activities in collaboration with PETRONAS on six research areas.
 They are self-sustainable building, transport infrastructure, health analytics, hydrocarbon recovery, contaminant management and autonomous system.
+In 2023, the university was rated as the best university in Malaysia according to Times Higher Education World University Rankings.